Cashback credit cards offer you the chance to earn cash from the money you spend, by paying you a percentage back or giving you reward points.

 Each time you use the card, you earn a percentage of your spend back in the form of cashback.

-This cashback is generally paid annually, though some cards will pay you your cashback on a monthly basis.
+This cashback is generally paid annually, though some cards will pay cashback on a monthly basis.

 Reward points can normally be exchanged at any point once you have enough to qualify for a ‘reward’.

-If you do not always pay off your credit card bill in full, then cashback credit cards are not such a good choice.
+If you don’t always pay off your credit card bill in full, then cashback credit cards are not such a good choice.

-While you will earn cashback on your spending, this will usually be less than the interest charged on your outstanding debt.
+While you’ll earn cashback on your spending, this will usually be less than the interest charged on your outstanding debt.

-Card providers might attempt to convince you to take out a cashback credit card by coming up with all sorts of scenarios where you will earn a small fortune in cashback.
+Card providers might attempt to convince you to take out a cashback credit card by coming up with all sorts of scenarios where you’ll earn a small fortune in cashback.

 For example, they might use your spending on fuel or lunch at work to boost your total spend, and therefore the cashback you could earn, from the card.

-However, if you normally pay for these things by debit card or cash, and don’t intend to change that behaviour.
+However, if you normally pay for these things by debit card or cash, and don’t intend to change that behaviour, you won’t see the benefit in cashback.

 If you’re not comfortable paying by credit card for these things or you worry about getting into debt, you should avoid taking out a card.